 For faculty listings, see East Asian Studies under Degree-Granting Departments and Programs in this bulletin.

 The Council on East Asian Studies (CEAS) was founded in 1961 and continues a long tradition of East Asian Studies at Yale.
 CEAS provides an important forum for academic exploration and support related to the study of China, Japan, and Korea.
 Its mission is to facilitate the training of undergraduate and graduate students and to foster outstanding education, research, and intellectual exchange about East Asia.
 For nearly sixty years, it has promoted education about East Asia both in the Yale curriculum and through lectures, workshops, conferences, film series, cultural events, and other activities open to students, faculty, and the general public.
-With nearly thirty core faculty and more than twenty language instructors spanning ten departments on campus, East Asian Studies remains one of Yale’s most extensive area studies programs.
+With more than twenty core faculty and an equal number of language instructors spanning ten departments on campus, East Asian Studies remains one of Yale’s most extensive area studies programs.
 Its interdisciplinary emphasis encourages collaborative linkages across fields and departments and contributes to diversity across the curriculum and in the classroom.
 Approximately one hundred fifty courses on East Asia in the humanities and social sciences are offered each year.

 CEAS administers Bachelor of Arts (B.A.) and Master of Arts (M.A.) programs.
 While the B.A. program focuses on the study of either a country or an area within East Asia, the M.A. program focuses on the study of China, Japan, or a transnational region in East Asia.
 Graduates of the East Asian Studies B.A. and M.A. programs have gone on to distinguished careers in the fields of academia, business, nonprofit organizations, and government service.
 For details on the M.A. program, see East Asian Studies under Degree-Granting Departments and Programs in this bulletin.